UviDTE-UviSpace/uvispace-camera-hps/kernel_modules/camera_driver/README.rst

 =============

 Character device driver for the uvispace_camera.
 It creates a readable device to allow frame capture by user space applications.
-The camera is operated according the memory registers defined in include/camera.h (ADD REFERENCE TO FILE).

 Compilation and installation
 ----------------------------